Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusSubscription.md

 # Set-AzureRmServiceBusSubscription

 ## SYNOPSIS
-updates a  Subscription description for ServiceBus Topic of the provided ServiceBus Namespace
+Updates a subscription description for a Service Bus topic in the specified Service Bus namespace.

 ## SYNTAX